Phrogz/ZSS/README.md

 `opts` is a table with any of the following string keys (all optional):

-* `values` — a table mapping string literals (that might appear as values in declarations) to the Lua value you would like them to have instead.
+* `constants` — a table mapping string literals (that might appear as values in declarations) to the Lua value you would like them to have instead.
-* `handlers` — a table mapping string function names (that might appear as values in declarations) to a function that will process the argument(s) and return a Lua value to use.
+* `functions` — a table mapping string function names (that might appear as values in declarations) to a function that will process the argument(s) and return a Lua value to use.
 * `basecss` — a string of CSS rules to initially parse for the stylesheet.
 * `files` — an array of string file names to load and parse after the `basecss`.